12 Best Plants for Fall Planters and Container Gardens

 8. Ornamental Grasses

-Add texture and interest to your fall containers by planting ornamental grasses.
-The plumes and ornamental foliage are perfect for autumn and are low maintenance.
+Plant ornamental grasses to add texture and interest to your fall containers.
+The plumes and ornamental foliage are perfect for autumn and low maintenance.
 Purple fountain grass is my favorite.

 Ornamental grasses make a wonderful “filler” and “thriller” for your flower containers.